-ICE Detains U.S. Soldier’s Honduran‑Born Newlywed Wife on Fort Polk Under Trump Policy Ending Leniency for Military Families
+ICE Releases U.S. Soldier’s Honduran‑Born Newlywed Wife After Fort Polk Detention Under Trump Policy Ending Lenency for Military Families

 Developing